ansamant/hca-video-library/README.md

 ### Pending Tasks

 > 1. Conduct thorough testing.
-> 2. Introduce Pagination to allow for more videos to be viewable by the end user.
+> 2. Install Nodemon to allow for forgiveable breaks in server.
+> 3. Introduce load-balancing

 ## For any questions contact: